Robust Two-Qubit Geometric Phase Gates using Amplitude and Frequency Ramping

-where $e_{<,>i}$ are the specific envelopes for each ramp.
-The gradient and microwave fields are ramped according to Blackman-Harris envelopes ($e_{<,>g,\mu}$), while the motional frequency ramp ($e_{<,>m}$) is done in such a way that the ramp speed remains adiabatic at all points with respect to the detuning (details of this ramp are provided in the End Matter of the main body).
-We will use a sine-squared ramp in this theoretical section as opposed to the true experimental ramps for mathematical simplicity.
-This is valid as long as the sine-squared ramp is as adiabatic as the experimental ramps.
+where the $e_{<,>}$ are the specific envelopes for each ramp, and $\Omega^{(c,s)}_{g0,i}$, $\Omega_{\mu0}$, $\omega^{(i,j)}_0$, and $\omega^{(i,j)}_1$ are constants.
+The gradient and microwave fields are ramped according to Blackman-Harris envelopes ($e_{<,>g,\mu}$)~\cite{Harris1978}, while the motional frequency ramp ($e_{<,>m}$) is done in such a way that the ramp speed remains adiabatic at all points with respect to the detuning (details of this ramp are provided in the End Matter of the main text).

 We now move into the ``ion frame'' with respect to the internal qubit and motional states.
 This transformation operator is given by